Patients fighting cancer need a variety of resources and support.

-This free continuing education program provides a forum to educate primary care providers (e.g., general medicine physicians, geriatricians, gynecologists, physician assistants, nurse practitioners, nurses) about how to better understand and care for their patients who are cancer survivors in the primary care setting.
+This free continuing education program provides a forum to educate primary care providers (e.g., general medicine physicians, geriatricians, gynecologists, physician assistants, nurse practitioners, nurses) about how to better understand and care for your patients who are cancer survivors in the primary care setting.

 National Cancer Survivorship Resource Center Toolkit

 Download the provider section to enhance your practice and help to ensure cancer survivors receive evidence-based follow-up care.
-Another section of this toolkit provides resources to help with implementing American Cancer Society cancer survivorship care guidelines for colorectal, head and neck and prostate cancers and the American Cancer Society/American Society of Clinical Oncology cancer survivorship care guideline for breast cancer.
+Another section of this toolkit provides resources to help with implementing American Cancer Society cancer survivorship care guidelines for colorectal, head and neck and prostate cancers and the American Cancer Society/American Society of Clinical Oncology cancer survivorship care guidelines for breast cancer.
 In addition to the guidelines, information is included on training opportunities for primary care providers and patient materials to help activate cancer survivors to be full participants in their survivorship care.